hannan-emily/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

   * If so, what libraries have you used?
 * Explain "hoisting".
 * Describe event bubbling.
+<span>* When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
+For example if we have an onClick event on a div, and any of the children elements are clicked on, the parent on, the onClick event fires.
+The process is called “bubbling”, because events “bubble” from the inner element up through parents like a bubble in the water, on upwards till the document object.
+BUT what if we want it to stop bubbling?
+We use the method event.stopPropagation() to indicate the event is done. *</span>

 * What's the difference between an "attribute" and a "property"?
 * Why is extending built-in JavaScript objects not a good idea?
 * Difference between document load event and document DOMContentLoaded event?